-Member Services can answer your questions, including how to access all covered services under your health care plan and what to do in an emergency or crisis.
-Our Member Services Representatives can also help you select or change your primary care provider (PCP) or perinatal provider, access services that do not require a referral, send you a new Member ID card, and help resolve any problems or complaints.
+Member Services can answer your questions, including how to get all covered services under your health care plan and what to do in an emergency or crisis.
+Our Member Services Representatives can also help you pick or change your primary care provider (PCP) or perinatal provider, get services that do not require a referral, send you a new Member ID card, and help resolve any problems or complaints.

 CALL 1-800-434-2347, Monday through Friday, 8:00 a.m. to 5:00 p.m.
 (CST) (excluding state-approved holidays) Message service available on weekends and holidays.
 This call is free.
 We have free interpreter services for people who do not speak English.
-For emergency services, dial 911 or go to the nearest emergency room. ТТҮ 711, 24 hours a day, 7 days a week.
+For emergency services, dial 911 or go to the nearest emergency department. ТТҮ 711, 24 hours a day, 7 days a week.
 This call is free.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special phone equipment and is only for people who have problems hearing or speaking.

-MENTAL HEALTH & SUBSTANCE USE SERVICES
+MENTAL HEALTH AND SUBSTANCE USE SERVICES

-Call toll-free to talk to someone if you/your child needs help right away.
+Call toll-free to talk to someone if you or your child needs help right away.
 You do not need a referral for mental health or substance misuse services.
-For a suicidal, substance use, and/or a mental health crisis, call or text the 988 Suicide & Crisis Lifeline or go to the nearest emergency room.
+For a suicidal, substance use, or mental health crisis, call or text the 988 Suicide & Crisis Lifeline or go to the nearest emergency department.

 CALL 1-877-221-2226, 24 hours a day, 7 days a week.
 This call is free.
 We have free interpreter services for people who do not speak English. ТТҮ 711, 24 hours a day, 7 days a week.
 This call is free.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special phone equipment and is only for people who have problems hearing or speaking.